-The Academy of Managed Care Pharmacy (AMCP) thanks the Department of Health and Human Services (HHS) and the Centers for Medicare and Medicaid Services (CMS) for the opportunity to provide comments in response to the request for information (RFI) for Medicare Advantage (MA) and Medicare Part D programs included in the "Announcement of Calendar Year (CY) 2018 Medicare Advantage Capitation Rates and Medicare Advantage and Part D Payment Policies and Final Call Letter and Request for Information" released on April 3, 2017.
-AMCP commends HHS and CMS for seeking stakeholder feedback on how the MA and Part D programs can be transformed through innovation to best meet the individual health needs of Medicare beneficiaries.
-AMCP offers comments on the following elements of the MA and Part D programs that AMCP believes can be improved to better meet the needs of beneficiaries:
+The Academy of Managed Care Pharmacy (AMCP) thanks the Department of Health and Human Services (HHS), the Centers for Medicare and Medicaid Services (CMS), and the Center for Medicare and Medicaid Innovation (CMMI) for the opportunity to provide comments in response to the request for information (RFI) titled "Centers for Medicare & Medicaid Services: Innovation Center New Direction" released on September 20, 2017.
+AMCP commends HHS, CMS, and CMMI for seeking feedback on how the Medicare and Medicaid programs can be transformed through innovation to best meet the individual health needs of beneficiaries.